 A newborn baby, particularly a small or preterm baby, is at risk of suffering a neurological injury if he or she becomes infected.
 The mother may be carrying Group B Strep bacteria, which can be passed on to the baby as the baby is delivered.
 As well, infection can occur during labour affecting the placenta […]

 This brain injury is seen in some babies who are born prematurely.
 The more premature the baby the higher the risk of this injury occurring.
-The medical term refers to an injury to the white matter of the brain around the ventricles.
-The premature baby does not have a developed system for the supply of […]
+The medical term, Periventricular Leukomalacia, refers to an injury to the white matter of the brain around the ventricles.
+The premature baby does not have a developed system for the […]

 Seizures in the neonatal period are not uncommon, particularly with premature infants.
 While they can be caused by a number of different conditions, they signify abnormal electrical discharges in the newborn’s central nervous system.
 Seizures can be related to serious medical conditions and require urgent investigation, often by EEG (a test to identify abnormalities in […]